jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

+Reason:
-Reason: Less refactoring when changing the type.
-Less dependency on specific implementation allowing you to switch more easily to another one.
+Less refactoring when changing the type.
+Less dependency on specific implementation allowing you to switch more easily to another class.

 ### Nested Class on Top